Ken Livingstone: Becoming leader of the GLC: 1979–1981

-Inspired by the Bennites, Livingstone planned a GLC take-over; on 18 October 1979, he called a meeting of Labour leftists entitled "Taking over the GLC", beginning publication of monthly newsletter the London Labour Briefing.
+Inspired by the Bennites, Livingstone planned a GLC take-over; on 18 October 1979, he called a meeting of Labour leftists titled "Taking over the GLC", beginning publication of monthly newsletter the London Labour Briefing.
 Focused on increasing leftist power in the London Labour Party, he urged socialists to stand as candidates in the upcoming GLC election.
 When the time came to choose who would lead London Labour in that election, Livingstone put his name down, but was challenged by the moderate Andrew McIntosh; in the April 1980 vote, McIntosh beat Livingstone by 14 votes to 13.
 In September 1980, Livingstone separated from his wife Christine, though they remained amicable.
-Moving into a small flat at 195 Randolph Avenue, Maida Vale with his pet reptiles and amphibians, he divorced in October 1982 and began a relationship with Kate Allen, chair of Camden Council Women's Committee.
+Moving into a small flat at 195 Randolph Avenue, Maida Vale, with his pet reptiles and amphibians, he divorced in October 1982 and began a relationship with Kate Allen, chair of Camden Council Women's Committee.